‘Teen Mom OG’: Ryan Edwards’ Wife Reveals Shocking Truth About His Drug Use

 Teen Mom OG star Ryan Edwards didn’t appear in the season finale of the show due to the fact that he was in rehab for a drug addiction.
 During the season opener, Ryan’s wife, Mackenzie Standifer, was featured in scenes as she talked about her husband’s substance abuse problems.

-Teen Mom OG cameras were not allowed inside the rehab facility where Ryan Edwards was being treated, but Mackenzie Standifer revealed that while doing a bit of therapy together, she mentioned Ryan’s baby mama, Maci Bookout, and it was a huge trigger for her husband.
-Mackenzie went on to say that Maci was only thinking about herself, and that Ryan felt “belittled” by his ex.
+Teen Mom OG cameras were not allowed inside the rehab facility where Ryan Edwards was being treated.
+However, Mackenzie Standifer revealed that while doing a bit of therapy together, she mentioned Ryan’s baby mama, Maci Bookout, and it was a huge trigger for her husband.
+Mackenzie went on to say that Maci was only thinking about herself and that Ryan felt “belittled” by his ex.

 During the episode, Maci was seen having it out with Mackenzie during the Teen Mom OG reunion special, as well as talking to her husband, Taylor McKinney, about Ryan.
 Bookout claimed that she had not had any contact with Ryan Edwards during his rehab stay, but Mackenzie revealed that wasn’t true.
 Standifer told producers that she saw text messages that Ryan had sent to Maci that had gone unanswered.